rubyforgood/pet-rescue/README.md

 cp config/application.example.yml config/application.yml
 ```

 Update your `config/application.yml` by replacing the places that say REPLACE_ME.
+If you installed and configured PostgreSQL as discussed above
+you can use your username and leave the password blank for development.

 Run the setup script to prepare DB and assets
 ```sh